paulbradshaw/MED7126/README.md

 # MED7126 Data and Multimedia Journalism on the MA Online Journalism at Birmingham City University

+Module Leader
+Paul Bradshaw (paul.bradshaw@bcu.ac.uk) 0121 331 5367
+Twitter.com/paulbradshaw

+Room: P105

+## Module Synopsis

+The module explores the possibilities of data and multimedia for gathering news, producing and distributing it.
+This includes but is not limited to: Computer Assisted Reporting (CAR); data journalism; mapping and geotagging; mashups; audio and podcasts; audio slideshows; online video; interactivity and image maps.

+Students will be introduced to a range of data and multimedia tools and techniques and use these to report on newsworthy stories.
+The project is student-led and so class time will be increasingly devoted to peer feedback and individual guidance, engaging with guest practitioners and case studies.

+## Rationale

+The Data and Multimedia Journalism module contributes to the overall programme philosophy and aims by enabling students to engage directly in the news process and develop a critical understanding of the possibilities of a particular type of technology in newsgathering, production and distribution.
+Students will develop a strong sense of their professional development needs, be involved in creating networks of speciality and will demonstrate an action orientated approach.

+## Aims

+1. Demonstrate a critical understanding of new forms of newsgathering, production and distribution
+2. Initiate and develop innovative and experimental approaches to telling stories and engaging users
+3. Identify and develop networks of learning and interest

+## Audio and video skills sessions

+If you wish to pursue multimedia skills further you should also attend sessions available from Caroline Officer which have been distributed on the general Moodle including:

+* Audio editing and production sessions
+* Video editing and production sessions
+* NTI Future Media sessions - please ask Caroline or NTI for details
+* There are sometimes additional sessions in broadcast skills with Diane Kemp and Bob Calver, and other media - please ask your tutor.

+## Week by week outline

+This module begins with formal classes and becomes more student-driven as it progresses.
+You will be expected to **listen to class podcasts and screencasts ahead of most sessions**, so that class time is spent more fruitfully in interactive discussion rather than one-way lectures.

+You will also be expected to feed your own experiences into each class - and your own problems and questions - rather than coming to the sessions with nothing to contribute or build on.
+As independent learners the emphasis is on you to drive your learning forward through conversation rather than accept it passively.

 ## Week 1: Planning a multimedia data project

 * Workshop: Exploring data, communities of practice